2012 Indianapolis Colts season

-It was also the Colts' first season since 1997 without Peyton Manning on the roster as he was released by the Colts in March 2012, after having missed the previous season due to neck surgeries, and signed with the Denver Broncos during that offseason.
+In the offseason, the Colts released quarterback Peyton Manning, who had been with the team since 1998, after having missed the previous season due to neck surgeries.

 Offensive coordinator Bruce Arians served as interim head coach while Pagano underwent treatment for leukemia from week 5–16.
 Pagano returned, with his cancer in remission, during the final week of the regular season.
 The team went 9–3 under Arians, who won the Coach of the Year Award.
-The Colts earned a playoff berth, but were defeated by the eventual Super Bowl champion Baltimore Ravens in the Wild Card round.
+The Colts earned a playoff berth, their first playoff appearance without Peyton Manning since 1996.
+They were defeated by the eventual Super Bowl champion Baltimore Ravens in the Wild Card round.

 Football Outsiders calculated the 2012 Colts were the worst team to ever go 11–5 in a season.

 Personnel changes

-On January 2, 2012, one day after the final game of the 2011 season, Colts owner Jim Irsay fired team Vice Chairman Bill Polian (who had been the team's general manager since 1998) and his son, team Vice-president and general manager Chris Polian.
+On January 2, 2012, one day after the final game of the 2011 season, Colts owner Jim Irsay fired team Vice Chairman Bill Polian (who had been the team's general manager since 1998) and his son, team vice-president and general manager Chris Polian.
 Nine days later (January 11), Ryan Grigson was named the new general manager.
 Head coach Jim Caldwell was fired on January 17, 2012.
 Eight days later (January 25), former Baltimore Ravens' defensive coordinator Chuck Pagano agreed to becoming the Colts new head coach.